FlipsideCrypto/arbitrum-models/models/doc_descriptions/fsc_evm/evm_deprecations.md

 {% enddocs %}

+{% docs evm_column_deprecation_notice_inserted_timestamp %}

+This column is being removed for standardization purposes.
+Please remove or update your queries with `_inserted_timestamp` by February 3, 2025.

+{% enddocs %}

 {% docs evm_column_deprecation_notice_blockchain %}

 This column is being removed for standardization purposes.
 Please remove from your queries by February 3, 2025.